Indicators of Exposure

 HIGH

 MFA provides strong protection for accounts against weak or breached passwords.
-Security best practices and standards recommend that you enable MFA, particularly for privileged accounts with assigned privileged roles.
+Security best practices and standards recommend that you enable MFA, especially with privileged accounts.
+Accounts without an MFA method registered cannot benefit from it.

 HIGH